jhanliufu-personal/STEVO-Bench/README.md

 # STEVO-Bench

-A melting ice cube does not stop melting just because we stop looking at it.
-Generally, the world evolves regardless of whether we observe it or not.
+A melting ice cube doesn’t pause its decay just because you look away.
+In the physical world, **state evolution is decoupled from observation** - the gears of reality turn whether they are witnessed or not.
+To be reliable world simulators, video models must therefore be able to model evolving processes out-of-sight.

-STEVO-Bench evalutes whether video world models can “simulate” a world beyond the pixel frame.
+**STEVO-Bench probes the unseen**.
+The benchmark evalutes whether video world models can “simulate” a world beyond the pixel frame.
 We introduce observation control such as occlusion, camera lookaway or illumination dimming to probe whether video world models can evolve state successfully.

 STEVO-Bench includes **225** tasks from **6** different categories, each of which captures a fundamentally distinct mode by which the world changes.
 The categories span scalar processes that accumulate gradually over time, simple few-object kinematics, irreversible structural or material transformations, and intent-driven behavior of agents etc. Together, they cover the physical, chemical, and social dimensions of world dynamics, providing a comprehensive probe of a model's internal simulation capacity.